Germany indicts Iraqi man over death of Yazidi slave girl | DW | 21.02.2020

 He and his wife kept the 5-year-old as a slave in Iraq and his spouse, a German convert to Islam, is already on trial over the case.

-The Iraqi male has been indicted on murder and terror charges, federal prosecutors said.

-The man, who goes under the name of Taha A.-J. due to German privacy laws, faces charges of murder, membership of a terrorist organization, genocide, crimes against humanity, war crimes and human trafficking.
+The Iraqi male, who goes under the name of Taha A.-J. due to German privacy laws, faces charges of murder, membership of a terrorist organization, genocide, crimes against humanity, war crimes and human trafficking.

 jsi/aw (dpa, AFP, AP)